lamars7/Books/README.md

-# Books
+# The Book Haven
- An E-Commerce website to buy books.
+This project is an E-Commerce web page where you can buy books.

+Languages - Java, JavaScript.